 The performance of the plan will be measured through a performance measures index to be fully developed at the modernization phase as set out by the OCP directions, objectives and policies.
 The following indicators are identified at a high level in Table 5-1, Performance Measures and Policy Areas, and Table 5-2, Regional Performance Measures, which identifies land designations.
 Table 5-1 will provide a basis for discussion during modernization, and Table 5-2 forms the basis of the amount of land in each designation to track in the future.
-Content and gaps will be reviewed during the modernization
+Content and gaps will be reviewed during the modernization.

-Table 5-1 Performance Measures and Policy Areas This includes known information for the electoral areas, with gaps identified for the later modernization phase of this plan.
+Table 5-1Performance Measures and Policy AreasThis includes known information for the electoral areas, with gaps identified for the later modernization phase of this plan.

-Policy Area Growth Natural Infrastructure Livelihoods Well-being Climate Change First Nations Management Systems Growth Percentage of new Protection of Asset Mode of journey to Commuting time Transit ridership Consultation on Containment dwelling units inside natural systems management work reduced between Reduction of GHG land use Boundary the growth containment boundary with a target of 90% (current plans state all) growth in GCB every five years Not consistent for all electoral areas Sub-designations to include targeted range of densities & whether boundary is hard or permeable plan Greater accessibility to jobs (e.g. Remote emissions planning Settlement Centres Population density Population/jobs density in the major rural and rural settlement nodes (Not consistent for all electoral areas) Growth aligned with services Decrease in conversion of industrial lands for other purposes Revise the allowed use within industrial lands to maximize employment opportunities Manage the landscape between working centres and residential use - needs clarity Rural Lands lands (derived from calculations) Rural Protection Area remains intact - needs more clarity Appropriate balance between rural communities and GCB - not clearly stated policy
+Policy Area Growth Natural Infrastructure Livelihoods Well-being Climate Change First Nations Management Systems Growth Percentage of new Protection of Asset Mode of journey to Commuting time Transit ridership Consultation on Containment dwelling units inside natural systems management work Reduction of GHG land use Boundary the growth containment boundary with a target of 90% (current plans state all) growth in GCB every five years Not consistent for all electoral areas Sub-designations to include targeted range of densities & whether boundary is plan Greater accessibility to jobs (e.g. Remote working), goods, emissions planning Settlement Centres hard or permeable Population density Population/jobs density in the major rural and rural settlement nodes (Not consistent for all Growth aligned with services needs clarity electoral areas) industrial lands to maximize employment opportunities Manage the landscape between working centres Rural Lands Rural Protection Area remains intact - needs more clarity and residential use Appropriate balance between rural communities and GCB - not clearly stated policy

-Policy Area Growth Management Natural Systems Infrastructure Livelihoods Wellbeing Climate Change First Nations Rural Settlement Areas Growth in containment boundaries Growth linked to service areas Future Growth Area Included in some plans, future areas must be identified in all plans and mapped - legal requirement Linked to service provision Increase of industrial lands (not clear in electoral area plans) Community design that supports healthy lifestyles Any lands rezoned are within the containment boundary and Transit ready - contained in some plans Services & Infrastructure Regional District Water; Liquid Waste; Solid Waste Establish universal access to telephone and broadband infrastructure Asset management ALR No net loss of the ALR Interfaces between GCB & Agriculture are buffered Increase in farmers & young people in farming Increase farm use land in and outside the ALR from 46% of total ALR land in farm production Increase carbon sequestration Increase land in crop production Forestry Forestry practices that protect environmentally sensitive areas ia production Considers impacts of climate change on species Industrial minimizes impact of natural systems Support a transition to clean tech and circular economy within the industrial sector Increase industrial land use Green Space Protection of sensitive ecosystems Encourage green space use for recreational activity 45
+Policy Area Growth Management Natural Systems Infrastructure Livelihoods Wellbeing Climate Change First Nations Rural Settlement Areas Growth in containment boundaries Growth linked to service areas Future Growth Area Included in some plans, future areas must be identified in all plans and mapped - legal requirement Linked to service provision industrial lands (not clear in electoral area plans) Community design that supports healthy lifestyles Any lands rezoned are within the containment boundary and Transit ready - contained in some plans Services & Infrastructure Regional District Water; Liquid Waste; Solid Waste Establish universal access to telephone and broadband infrastructure Asset management ALR No net loss of the ALR Interfaces between GCB & Agriculture are buffered Increase in farmers & young people in farming Increase farm use land in and outside the ALR from 46% of total ALR land in farm production Increase carbon sequestration Increase land in crop production Forestry Forestry practices that protect environmentally sensitive areas Considers impacts of climate change on species Industrial Resource extraction minimizes impact of natural systems Support a transition to clean tech and circular economy within the industrial sector Increase industrial land use Green Space Protection of sensitive ecosystems Encourage green space use for recreational activity 49

-Policy Area Growth Management Natural Systems Infrastructure Livelihoods • Climate Change First Nations Blue Space (water) Protection of blue space Considers impacts of climate change such as sea level rise
+Policy Area Growth Management Natural Systems Infrastructure Livelihoods Wellbeing Climate Change First Nations

+Blue Space (water) Protection of Considers

+(water) blue space impacts of climate

+change

+such as sea

+level rise

-Table 5-2 Regional Performance Measures
+Table 5-2Regional Performance Measures